 Philadelphia and Toronto are the only 2 cities left on the North American continent, as far as I know, that still use tokens rather than farecards (or "MetroCards" as New York's MTA calls them) or tickets for their subways.
-One ride on a SEPTA subway train is $2.00, cheaper than New York's, but they don’t sell single tokens at booths.
-They come in packs of 2, 5 and 10 (so you'd pay $4, $10 or $20), and these packs are damn hard to open.
+One ride on a SEPTA subway train is $2.25, cheaper than New York's, but they don’t sell single tokens at booths.
+They come in packs of 2, 5 and 10, and these packs are damn hard to open.
 Two cost $3.60; five are $9.00, and a ten-pack costs $18.00.
 They are also available for bulk purchase.

 From 30th Street, take the Market-Frankford Line to 15th Street (that's just one stop), where you’ll transfer to the Broad Street Line at City Hall Station.
 Being a Met fan, you’ll notice that the MFL’s standard color is blue, while the BSL’s is orange.
 Blue and orange.
 Don’t think that means they want to make Met fans feel at home, though.

 If you don’t want to take Amtrak, your other rail option is local.
 At Penn Station, you can buy a combined New Jersey Transit/SEPTA ticket to get to Center City Philadelphia.
 Take NJT’s Northeast Corridor Line out of Penn Station to the Trenton Transit Center.
 This station recently completed a renovation that has already turned it from an absolute hole (it was so bad, it made Philly’s bus station look like Grand Central) into a modern multimodal transport facility.
 At Trenton, transfer to the SEPTA R7 train that will terminate at Chestnut Hill East.
 Because there will be a lot more stops than there are on Amtrak (especially the SEPTA part), it will take 2 hours and 40 minutes, but you’ll spend $49 round-trip, only a little more than what you'd spend on a same-day purchase on Greyhound, and less than half of what you’d be likely to spend on Amtrak.

 And if you are riding NJT and SEPTA, you’ll still get to 30th Street Station, but you’ll need to bypass it and keep going to the next stop, Suburban Station at 17th Street & John F. Kennedy Blvd. (which is what Filbert Street is called west of Broad Street).
 Getting off there, a pedestrian concourse will lead you to the City Hall station on the Broad Street Line, and then just take that to Pattison.